LightDani/pdf_downloader_cURL/README.md

 3. right click on it and select copy as cURL
 4. open a text editor and paste it.
 Delete all escape char and the new line (it'll causes error)
 5. once you done, copy all and you ready to go
 * If you can't find it, use blob:https:blabla. copy all as cURL and paste it in text editor.
-Search for "w=", copy that line until --compresssed, follow step 4.
+Search for "w=", copy that line until --compressed, follow step 4.
 What you should copy must contain 1. page=blabla, 2. w=blabla